jletey/PoBT/README.md

 ## Part 1: Finding the Hits

-To calculate the hits, I read in from a file called $\texttt{input.txt}$ which is formatted as follows:
+To calculate the hits, I read in from a file called `input.txt` which is formatted as follows:

 |  Line Number  | Description |
 |:---:|:---:|